Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Lattice parameters and the values of Q from the two four-state fits, 4 and 4Npi

 \section{Lattice parameters and the values of \texorpdfstring{$Q^2$}{Q\suptwo} from the two four-state fits, \texorpdfstring{$\{4\}$}{4} and \texorpdfstring{$\{4^{N\pi}\}$}{4Npi}}

-In this appendix, we give the lattice parameters in Table~\ref{tab:Ensembles} and the parameters used in the calculation of the clover propagators in Table~\ref{tab:cloverparams}.
-The values of momentum transfer squared, $Q^2$, obtained from the two four-state fits, $\{4^{N\pi}\}$ and $\{4^{N\pi}\}$, to the two-point correlation function are give in Table~\ref{tab:Q2}.
+In this appendix, we give the parameters of the seven ensembles in Table~\ref{tab:Ensembles} and the corresponding parameters used in the calculation of the clover propagators in Table~\ref{tab:cloverparams}.
+The values of momentum transfer squared, $Q^2$, obtained from the two four-state fits, $\{4\}$ and $\{4^{N\pi}\}$, to the two-point correlation function are given in Table~\ref{tab:Q2}.

 \leavevmode

 \onecolumngrid

 \twocolumngrid